-Non GY-Electives
+S2 Non-GY Electives

-AN647: Foundations of Medical Anthropology (5 credits)
+AN647: Foundations of Medical Anthropology (5 cr) (note: time-clash with 619)

 Instructor Dr Jamie Saris Location & time Fridays 3-5pm, Anthro Seminar Room Overview This module offers an advance introduction to the broad field of Medical Anthropology, focusing on the classical anthropological contributions to this important subfield, from the work of Klienman and Goode to current debates about Global health, health care systems; care more generally, and social suffering, medically and psychologically.
 Students will refer to key work in the area, such as studies of ethno-medicine, critiques of bio-medicine, healing and health care.
 Students will explore ethnographic work on patient-physician relationships, the social and community contexts of care provision, and the impact of bio-medicine on Western and non-Western populations.
 Further details Reading lists, detailed information about assessment, and transferrable skills will be handed out in the first class.